Merzlabs/pecuniator/README.md

 We want to start the Pecuniator journey with a minimum viable product that is Pecuniator App.
 For this we need to start with the most basic features to show the capabilities and vision of this idea:

 * No customer data on external servers.
 Everything local
-* Import CAMT style CSV transaction data
+* Import CAMT transaction data
 * Store data in a local SQLite database
 * Write a basic synchronous API with objects and typings to access data
 * (Monaco editor for building scripts)